jingyuyao/tactical-adventure/readme.md

 ### Note for serialization
-We use Gson to serialize/deserialize game objects.
+We use Gson to deserialize initial game objects.
 We make use of the runtime type adapter from gson/extra to add type information to any generic list of objects.
 Each concrete classes of the generic types should be registered to in a `RuntimeTypeAdapterFactory`.
 Nulls are checked during deserialization of Json objects.
 See `NullCheckAdapterFactory` for more information.
+Kryo is used to serialize game state after initial data is loaded.

 ### Note for UI
 We currently use a library called VisUI for development.
 It comes with its own skin files that are loaded from classpath by invoking a static method.
 This means we need to enable headless environment to be able to call that method.
-Instead of enabling headless environment for module tests, we should move UI widget creation to runtime.
-Then we can enable headless environment only during unit tests which should be less error prone.

 ## Models
 - Model classes should self-contained, it should not reference libgdx, controller or views